Lebanese Sfouf Cake

 Lebanese sfouf cake is a very simple, oil-based yellow cake, given its technicolor with turmeric–sfouf is beloved by the Lebanese, to enjoy with coffee or tea (not, at least according this dessert-eater, for dessert…).
 Sfouf cake includes a short list of ingredients and is egg-free.
-To make the sfouf vegan, simply replace the milk with water.

 The most typical, classic of Lebanese cakes seem to include semolina flour.
 There is the plain sfouf semolina cake, and namoura semolina cake that is drenched in fragrant syrup, and a molasses semolina cake (Lebanese carob molasses), also drenched in syrup.

 A devoted following (maybe all of Lebanon and all those who’ve emigrated?) loves and bakes the sfouf cake or gets their fix from any and every Lebanese bakery.
 I gather this based not on my own personal experience, but on everything I’ve ever seen or read about sfouf.
 This very simple, oil-based yellow cake, given its technicolor with turmeric, includes a short list of ingredients and is leavened not with eggs but just a touch of baking powder.
 The pan is always coated with tahini rather than oil or butter.